BillTheBest/socieidos/README.md

-	check_geo_coords = Whether to decide on processing by checking the coorindates check_retweeted_status = Whether to decide on processing by checking if retweet check_possibly_sensitive = Whether to decide on processing by checking if sensitive material flag is True
+	check_geo_coords = Whether to decide on processing by checking the coorindates check_retweeted_status = Whether to decide on processing by checking if retweet check_possibly_sensitive = Whether to decide on processing by checking if sensitive material flag is True lc_template_package_url = The URL where the .tar.gz package exists to be downloaded and uncompressed into /app template_file = The file that does or will exist at /app/templates to be rendered in response to HTTP requests to / template_param = The parameters that will be passed to the default.html.template file or template_file.

 Configuration
 =============